Skip to content

 name Yes Unique identifier

-values Leaf only List of {name, where} filter definitions
+values Leaf (value-list) List of {name, where} filter definitions

 cross_product Composite only List of leaf slice names to cross